 Working Paper Series

 Launched in summer 2022, the Faculty Affiliate Working Group meets monthly to share and discuss their research on democracy.
-Browse the features below to read their work in progress.
+Abstracts of selected works-in-progress discussed in the group are featured below.

 Party Reform and the Origins of Abortion Politics